terasic/InnovateFPGA2021/docs/PaaS-Provision.md

 You can pass these information through environment variables to Intel's reference device application.

+- Open run_python_app.sh with your favorite text editor
-Click `Copy` buttons for each item and set environment variables.
+- Click `Copy` buttons for each item and set environment variables.

 Example :